lordmathis/llamactl/docs/quick-start.md

     sk-management-...

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-⚠️  INFERENCE AUTHENTICATION REQUIRED ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-🔑  Generated Inference API Key:

-    sk-inference-...

-━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 ⚠️  IMPORTANT
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-• These keys are auto-generated and will change on restart
+• This key is auto-generated and will change on restart
-• For production, add explicit keys to your configuration
+• For production, add explicit management_keys to your configuration
-• Copy these keys before they disappear from the terminal ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
+• Copy this key before it disappears from the terminal ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 Llamactl server listening on 0.0.0.0:8080
 ```

-Copy the **Management** and **Inference** API Keys from the terminal - you'll need them to access the web UI and make inference requests.
+Copy the **Management API Key** from the terminal - you'll need it to access the web UI.

 By default, Llamactl will start on `http://localhost:8080`.